dotnet/docs/docs/standard/serialization/binaryformatter-migration-guide/reading-nrbf-payloads.md

 #### ClassRecord

-The most important type that derives from `SerializationRecord` is `ClassRecord` which represents **all `class` and `struct` instances beside arrays and natively supported primitive types**.
-It allows to read all member names and values.
-It's recommended to read the [BinaryFormatter functionality reference](./functionality-reference.md) to understand what *member* is.
+The most important type that derives from `SerializationRecord` is `ClassRecord`, which represents **all `class` and `struct` instances beside arrays and natively supported primitive types**.
+It allows you to read all member names and values.
+To understand what *member* is, see the [BinaryFormatter functionality reference](./functionality-reference.md).

 The API it provides: